DMV Reopening Plan

 How the Appointment System Works

-Only one month of appointment slots is available at any time on the calendar.
-Each day, a new day of appointments is added to the end of the available 30-day period.
-For example, in early June appointments will begin to open up for July.
+Three months of appointment slots are available at any time on the calendar.
+Each day, a new day of appointments is added to the end of the available 90-day period.

 New appointment slots will be posted multiple times every hour.
 Cancellations can also create earlier availability in the calendar.
 If you do not see availability, all the posted appointment slots are currently booked.